we11adam/weblog/README.md

 #Tiny code
 ##Even tiny code matters

-This my tech blog about everything I find technically interesting.
+This is my tech blog about everything I find technically interesting.

 Feel free to leave your comments or reach me via: